-Ingredients For Quick Kalakand Recipe
+Ingredients For Kalakand Recipe | Quick Indian Milkcake

-- 250 Paneer, crumbled
+- 250 gm Paneer

-- 400 gm (1 Can) Sweetened Condensed Milk
+- 400 gm or 1 Can Sweetened Condensed Milk

 - 1 Tablespoon Sugar

-- 1 Teaspoon Cardamom Powder
+- 1 Teaspoon Green Cardamom Powder (Hari Elaichi Powder)

-- 6-7 Strands Kesar (Saffron)
+- 6-7 Saffron Strands (Kesar)

-- 1 Teaspoon Rose Water / Kewra
+- 1 Teaspoon Rose Water (Kewra)

-- 6-7 Pistachios, crushed
+- 6-7 Pistachios (Pista)

-- 6-7 Almonds, crushed
+- 6-7 Almonds (Baadam)

-Step By Step Instructions With Photos for Kalakand Recipe | Quick Indian Milkcake
+Step By Step Instructions for Kalakand Recipe | Quick Indian Milkcake

 - Add sugar, cardamom powder and rose water to the mixture.
 Do not add too much sugar as the condensed milk already contains sugar.

-Keep stirring the mixture on low-medium flame for 10 minutes as it thickens and reduces.
+- The mixture will start to thicken as it reduces.
 Do not overcook otherwise the paneer crumbs will become hard.